jlcarr/AIS-Can-You-Hack-It-Solutions/README.md

 6. Interpreting the byte string as ascii contains only digits and letters a-f, which implies it's byte data encoded in hexadecimal, same as step 1.
 Using Python's `bytearray.fromhex` again, gives us the flag.

 The EncodedSolver.ipynb Jupyter Notebook will perform all the steps, and show the outputs after each step.

+#### XOR (100 points)
+Given the key is 6 characters long, that's 56,800,235,584 possibilities to try, so not impossible to bruteforce, but we can do better by going the other way with a wordlist: checking for candidate common words to recover the key from the ciphertext and check our candidate key decrypts the entire ciphertext into plaintext with common words.

+The code to do so is in the XORSolver.ipynb Juputer Notebook.